-Certain financial information presented in this MD&A reflects certain non-IFRS financial measures, which include Net Operating Income ("NOI"), Earnings Before Interest, Taxes, Depreciation & Amortization ("EBITDA"), Funds From Operations ("FFO") and Adjusted Funds From Operations ("AFFO"), AFFO Payout Ratio, Net Operating Income on a cash basis ("Cash NOI") and Debt/Gross Book Value ("GBV") (each as defined below).
+Certain financial information presented in this AIF reflects certain non-IFRS financial measures, which include Net Operating Income ("NOI"), Funds From Operations ("FFO") and Adjusted Funds From Operations ("AFFO"), (each as defined below).
 These measures are commonly used by real estate investment trusts as useful metrics for measuring performance and/or cash flows, however, they do not have any standardized meaning prescribed by IFRS and are not necessarily comparable to similar measures presented by other real estate investment trusts.
 The Trust believes that FFO is an important measure to evaluate operating performance, AFFO is an important measure of cash available for distribution and, NOI is an important measure of operating performance.
 "GAAP" means generally accepted accounting principles described by the Chartered Professional Accountants Canada ("CPA") Handbook - Accounting, which are applicable as at the date on which any calculation using GAAP is to be made.
 As a public entity, the Trust applies IFRS as described in Part I of the CPA Handbook - Accounting.